isrkan/DevOps-MLOps-Practice/MLOps/ML_model_packaging/README.md

 - **`pipeline.py`**: Orchestrates the entire pipeline from data loading to prediction.

 ### 2.3 Create command-line scripts (Optional)
 The `scripts/` directory is an optional to the package.
-It contains Python scripts that provide command-line functionality, allowing users to interact with your package directly from the terminal.
+It contains Python scripts that provide command-line functionality, allowing users to interact with our package directly from the terminal.
 This can be particularly useful for automating tasks, running pipelines, or providing a simple interface for end-users who may not want to interact with the package programmatically and can run complex processes with a single command.
 CLI scripts can be easily integrated into automation pipelines, such as CI/CD workflows, cron jobs, or other scheduling systems.

 We can set up a basic CLI script in `.py` files using Python's `argparse` library to handle command-line arguments.
 The scripts to include will depend on the specific needs of our project and the features of our package.
 Here are some examples of scripts that might be useful: